jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 * I ensured the plugin is stable for production use.

 == Upgrade Notice ==

+= 1.2 =
+Major update.
+Requires total reinstallation of the plugin.

 = 1.1.1 =
 This update changes the license of the plugin to GPLv3 or later.
 And fixes a minor problem with translations.